 - Form the dough into tight balls by smoothing the dough from the top of the dough down and rotating as you do this.
 Put these two tight balls on a baking tray lined with parchment paper then let the dough rise for 2 hours more.
 The dough will rise.
 With a knife cut a large cross into the dough.
 The four points on the cross will almost touch the tray.
 Do this quickly making sure you don't drag the dough while you cut it or go too far into the dough.
 You are basically scoring it.
 Brush the surface of both pizzas with the beaten egg yolk and milk.

 - Preheat oven to 350 F. check after 25 minutes; tent with aluminum foil if it appears to be browning too quickly.
 Bake for an additional 15 to 20 minutes.
 The pinza should be a deep brown when done and it should read 195 F at the center using an instant read thermometer.
 (It's easy to undertake, since it browns so quickly) Remove from oven and let cool on rack.

 - This bread is soft but firm and goes well with Easter cold cuts like ham and also with chocolate or jam.
 You could even put fresh strawberries over it.

 - The Pinza Triestina can be kept covered for 2-3 days or freeze for later use.

-Note: Recipes and content from © All Our Way is copyright protected.
+Note: Recipes and content from © All Our Way are copyright protected.
 Please do not use content or recipe without prior permission.
-If you want to share the information please link to this post.
+If you want to share the information, please link to this post.
 Grazie.